go-spatial/tegola/CONTRIBUTING.md

 * Create a new Pull Request on GitHub against the Release Candidate branch.

-For more information about this workflow, please refer to this [great explanation by Katrina Owen](https://splice.com/blog/contributing-open-source-git-repositories-go/).
+For more information about this work flow, please refer to this [great explanation by Katrina Owen](https://splice.com/blog/contributing-open-source-git-repositories-go/).

 ## Conventions